biome-sh/builder/DEVELOPING.md

 You should now be able to create a `core` origin, as well as an origin for yourself.

-From within the Habitat Studio, issue the following commands:
+From within the Biome Studio, issue the following commands:

 * `export HAB_AUTH_TOKEN=<your token>`
 * `origin`